Skip to Content

 • 1 Package Trader Joe's Pizza Dough (Original or Garlic & Herb)

-• 1/2 Cup Trader Joe's Bolognese Sauce (Can use pizza sauce as well)
+• 1/2 Cup Trader Joe's Bolognese Sauce (Or Trader Joe's pizza sauce)

-• 1 Cup Trader Joe's Shredded Lite Mozzarella Cheese
+• 1 Cup Trader Joe's Shredded Mozzarella Cheese

 • Optional: 1/2 Cup Trader Joe's Part Skim Ricotta Cheese